 - Savings: More than $80,000 every year in total investment and retirement account saving.

-- Focus on the prize! – This blog is one way that I stay focused on retirement and keep my motivation high and mind honed in on the ultimate goal of quitting the rat race by the age of 40.
+- Focus on the prize! – This blog is one way that I stayed focused on retirement and kept my motivation high and mind honed in on the ultimate goal of quitting the rat race by the age of 40.
 Staying positive is critical, especially during those times where you might want to splurge.
 I keep asking myself if another year of working for a living is worth that shiny new “thing”.